 If you’re reading this, chances are that you’re among the growing number of people looking to boost their health through natural means.
 And one of the more recent phenomena in the world of healthy beverages is celery juice.

 A Bit of History

 The origin of using celery for its health benefits is nothing new; it goes way back.
 It can be traced back to the Greeks, who used it for medicinal purposes, typically as a calming agent.
 But it was in 2019 that celery juice began to gain substantial popularity, thanks to a strong endorsement by New York Times best-selling author Anthony William.
 Celery juice has turned into quite a popular drink!

 Disclaimer: We don’t necessarily endorse any specific authors, diets, medical claims, or worldviews by those who are strong proponents of celery juice specifically.
 However, what we do support is the fact that celery is a whole plant food, and celery juice is packed with nutrients.
-We wholeheartedly support eating healthy, whole plant-based foods; thus, this is a great addition to be added as part of a healthy diet.
+We wholeheartedly support eating healthy, whole plant-based foods; thus, this is a great addition to a healthy diet.
 And, while celery juice does remove some of the fiber, it’s still incredibly nutritious.

 What Does the Science Say?

 Emerging scientific research from reliable sources suggests that celery juice is not just a tasty beverage.
 It’s teeming with essential vitamins, minerals, and other beneficial compounds that your body absolutely craves.